bdemir97/bugi_binance_bot/README.md

 - Define a new strategy in `main.py` (especially inside `is_it_time_to_sell` and `is_it_time_to_buy` functions).
 - Config your bot settings in `config.py`.

+## Last Transaction

+Last Transaction is written into file last_transaction.txt to keep track of the trade order.
+If you run for the first time, write MINAUSDT(your parity),SELL,10.0000(your starting budget)

 ## Telegram Config